eyedeekay/i2p-browser-for-cheaters/README.md

 Here is, in some detail, what it does:

-Then it adds a few lines to the TBB's [extension-overrides.js](https://github.com/eyedeekay/i2p-browser-for-cheaters/raw/master/extension-overrides.js) so that it keeps torlauncher from starting tor, tells it not to try and use bridges, and configures it to not pop up a menu.
+First it adds a few lines to the TBB's [extension-overrides.js](https://github.com/eyedeekay/i2p-browser-for-cheaters/raw/master/extension-overrides.js) so that it keeps torlauncher from starting tor, tells it not to try and use bridges, and configures it to not pop up a menu.
 It also tells torbutton to not unset our custom proxy settings and attempt to use Tor, and tells HTTPS